My areas of interdisciplinary research fall into three broad interlinked themes:

-I am involved in several professional and academic bodies, such as the Association of American Geographers (AAG), the Institute of British Geographer with the Royal Geographical Society (RGS/IBG), the Gender and Water Alliance (GWA), Bangladesh Environment Network (BEN), Gender and Disasters Network (GDN), etc. I am also a founding member of the Participatory Geographies Research Group (PyGyRG) of the RGS/IBG, and past Chair of the Development Geographies Specialty Group (DGSG) of the AAG.
+Beyond academic research, I participate in numerous pro-bono activities and endeavors with various organizations and networks, building community and solidarity both locally and across the globe.
+I am involved in several professional and academic bodies, such as the Association of American Geographers (AAG), the Institute of British Geographer with the Royal Geographical Society (RGS/IBG), the Gender and Water Alliance (GWA), Bangladesh Environment Network (BEN), Gender and Disasters Network (GDN), etc. I am a founding member of the Participatory Geographies Research Group (PyGyRG) of the RGS/IBG, and past Chair of the Development Geographies Specialty Group (DGSG) of the AAG.
 Given my interdisciplinary interests and expertise, I regularly carry out reviews of grant proposals, research proposals, peer-reviewing of academic and policy papers, and participate in a wide array of activities with academics, activists, policy-makers and practitioners across the globe.
-I frequently deliver invited lectures and keynote addresses across disciplines at universities and institutions.
-My vision is to integrate teaching, research and service/outreach in meaningful and impactful ways.
+I frequently delivers invited lectures and keynote addresses across disciplines at universities and institutions.
+My vision is to integrate teaching, research and service/outreach in meaningful and impactful ways for transformational changes.